hamsternipples/nosedocs/noseblog.md

 [1]: https://www.quora.com/What-is-the-relation-between-the-velocity-of-light-and-the-permittivity-of-free-space

+### 2019-04-24 18:38 - more thoughts on the speed of light

+first, I will call use the term K, to express the dielectric constant, which is derived from the electric permittivity which is derived from the speed of light.

+another thought that popped into my head when I woke up is that if it's true that if K is relative to the enclosing shell, I began to see a pattern. there are shells within shells: universe, galaxy, solar system, planet, cell, atom, etc. and we should be able to find that each shell has a different K value.

+it seems like all of these shells have something in common: that is, they have a conductor like the ionosphere, then a dielectric medium K, then another conductor.

+each of these are essentially a capacitor, which is why I'm talking about the dielectric "constant", K -- but what if it's not constant? if it's different for each shell, then I would hypothesise that the smaller the shell becomes, the more dense this "ether" becomes.

+so if K is different in each shell, then it might occur that the force is really strong in a small shell, and much weaker in a larger shell. so perhaps with a little more investigation, this could unify the strong and weak force.

+I'll keep thinking about these ideas because I have this feeling that quantum mechanics is really just a look into the inside of an atom where the "light density"[^1] is very high[^2] and so as such LOA inside of the atom is very strong, and things happen at a much more energetic pace there[^3].

+[1]: original quote: "The third thing is: Is there an excess Light in the Universe?
+I discovered a star that by all the astronomical and mathematical laws could disappear, and that nothing seems to be modified.
+This star is in this galaxy.
+Its light can occur in such density that fits into a sphere smaller than an apple, a heavier than our Solar System."

+[2]: TODO: work out the maths to see if it's a high K value or low K value

+[3]: later on in after the previous quote, he says, "Further; I am trying to awake the energy contained in the air.
+There are the main sources of energy.
+What is considered as empty space is just a manifestation of matter that is not awakened." -- which gives me the impression that the more "dense" this energy is, the stronger the LOA forces that work on it are. he follows it up with this: "In black holes, what astronomers talk about, are the most powerful sources of energy and life."

+### consequences of more conductive air - 1915? - ww2?
+increases visual capability, that's why no one is allowed ho use the device around me

 ### 2019-04-24 ??:?? - the point of it all is to make iterations on yourself

 ### 2019-03-12 ??:?? - the power of doubt